israel-dryer/ttkbootstrap/docs/styleguide.md

 ---
 ## Label

-A standard textual widget that can be customized with **type** and **color** keywords in order to adjust the background and foreground colors.
-By default the foreground and background colors are defined by the theme using the **bg** and **fg** theme colors.
+This widget features two style types that can both be customized using any of the [available colors].

 ### Default label

-The foreground can be customized with any of the [available colors](#colors).
-The background color for this style is the default theme defined background color.
+The default style features a default theme defined foreground and background color.
+The foreground can be changed using a [selected color](#colors).

 ![normal label](./assets/widget-styles/label.png)